 Back in 1997 people, who knew about my passion for Jazz, asked me to start a radio show at a local radio station.
 Rather than generic pop music usually aired, this new show, Take 5, offered the best Jazz and Blues that was within my ever-expanding collection.

 My collection spans a great number of LPs and CDs, and started in the early seventies.
 At the time, as a little boy, I bought my first LP: Cal Tjader’s Latin Kick.
 This marked the beginning of my love for the genre.
-The quality of his sound and the quality of performance drew me to Ben Webster; he, like Cal, is one of the cornerstones of my collection.
-Hailing from Holland, there are many Dutch musicians whom I admire, whose albums I collected.
-The most notable of these are Jan Akkerman and Rob Franken.
-For a more expansive summary of the musicians whose music I appreciate, click here.
+The quality of his sound and the quality of performance drew me to Ben Webster.
+Ben, like Cal, is one of the cornerstones of my collection.

 For several years I aired this music, but times change.
 Progressing from a small local radio station to the World Wide Web, I became fully independent.
 Now I am able to share my love for the music with an audience from all over the world!